fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2025 Quals - sleeping C&C/index.md

 ```

 In `update_bot_18D0()`, an `index` is received to select which `bot` to update.
-At this point, it should be compared with `bot_count_40CC` which stores the number of bots, but instead it checks if the value is greater than the maximum value of 4.
+At this point, it should be compared with `bot_count_40CC` which stores the number of bots, but instead it checks if the value is greater than 4, which is the maximum number of bots.
 Therefore, as long as the pointer points to a valid address, it's possible to access a freed `bot`.